sangwani-coder/sr-rest-service/README.md

 **Attributes**
 - id --_integer_ primary key
-- recipeName --_String_ the name of the recipeor meal
+- recipeName --_String_ the name of the recipe or meal
 - description -- _String_ a short description of the recipe
 - createdAt -- _LocalDateTime_ the time the resource was created
 - editedAt --_LocalDateTime_ the time the resource was updated
 - creator -- _String_ the name of the creator of the recipe
 - country --_String_ the country where the creator lives
 - prep --_String_ the time it takes to prepare the recipe
-- cook --_String_ the time it takes for the meal to coo
+- cook --_String_ the time it takes for the meal to cook
-- servings --_String_ the number of servings
+- servings --_String_ the number of servings the dish can produce
 - category --_Stgring_ the category (breakfast, lunch, dinner)
-- ingredients --_Array_ the ingredients required
+- ingredients --_Array_ the ingredients required to make the dish
 - cookDirections --_HashMap_ the steps to prepare the meal
 - nutrients --_Array_ nutrition informaiton